Shared Flavors , Shared Memories

 Yet I've noticed that some of my friends from other countries hesitate.
 They say the meat tastes different.
 I'm not sure if that is entirely true, but I understand what they mean.
 It isn't just about taste.
 It's about where the food comes from, and whether you feel connected to it.

-Maybe that’s why I find myself drawn to smaller, local butcher shops.
+Maybe that's why I find myself drawn to smaller, local butcher shops.
 The cuts are less predictable, but they feel more real.
-You trust what you’re buying not because it looks perfect, but because you can see a little more of where it came from.
-And that, to me, feels closer to real food.
+You trust what you're buying not because it looks perfect, but because you can see a little more of where it came from.

 Packaged meats and sausages displayed in a local Italian butcher shop, showing a variety of cuts with images of cows in the background.